CEA-MetroCarac/pystack3d/doc/cropping.rst

 --------

-Most of the time, the images stack acquisition area is wider than the Region Of Interest (ROI). **Cropping** is then dedicated to "crop" the images in the ROI.
+Most of the time, the images stack acquisition area is larger than the actual Region Of Interest (ROI). **Cropping** is then dedicated to "crop" the images in the ROI.

 .. figure:: _static/cropping_3D.png
     :width: 100%